 See, this is the thing about being human beings: We don't stay the same.
 We change, we adapt and we can get better—just as with any other condition.
 We're highly evolved like that.

+If you are concerned about the mental health of yourself or someone you know, visit the Mental Health America website.
+Follow Eleanor on Twitter.
 Read This Next: We Asked People What It's Like to Date With Anxiety